solomondaner/AutoRecommenderUpdate/Output.md

 19:      12347     47566           9 2019-06-23 12:14:10
 20:      12347     23167          10 2019-06-23 12:14:10

 You have the option to replace products of a perticular rank by sepcifying the N argument.
-I left it blank so N = 10.
-This can be useful if you are wrorried about overloading your servers or you want to limit the amount of products to recommend to your customers.
+I left it blank so N equals 10 by default.
+This can be useful if you are worried about overloading your servers or you want to limit the amount of products to recommend to your customers.

 #### Notice that the featured products will always have a product rank of 0.
 This makes it easier to delete later on if needed.